lachrist/aran/README.md

 In ECMAScript5-compatible environments, evaluating the content of `__target__.js` will produce the following log:

 ```
-apply solve at line 7
+apply solve at line 8
-apply delta at line 3
-apply sqrt at line 3
 apply delta at line 4
 apply sqrt at line 4
+apply delta at line 5
+apply sqrt at line 5
 ```

 Monolithic JavaScript programs can also be analyzed through Aran's [demo page](http://rawgit.com/lachrist/aran/master/glitterdust/demo.html).
+In the demo page, the global value holding the traps has to be named `aran` and trap names are deduced from looking this global value.
+Note that this is possible only because the instrumentation phase and execution/analysis phase happen on the same process.

 <img src="demo.png" align="center" alt="demo-screenshot" title="Aran's demonstration page"/>